kevinXueForHack/waf_project/README.md

+I contributed 100% of the code in this project I submitted for a technical.
+When it comes to ChatGPT, I used it for mainly helping me understand ML/Pandas documentation and cleaning up my code and adding docstrings/useful comments to my messy final code.

 My actual cleaned up code is in the WAF_Project folder, while my notebooks are in the notebooks folder and are more experimental then actual code

 THIS README IS JUST MY THOUGHT AND DOES NOT HAVE ANY USE